monyoudom/yourneed/README.md

       python manage.py startserver
       ```

-## Yourneed-Component folder for components build
+## yourneed-component folder for components build

    - This folder contains html and css only

-## Yourneed-Page folder for each page follow the prototypes
+## yourneed-page folder for each page follow the prototypes

    - This folder contains html and css only